johnno1962/Diamond/README.md

     print( "Hello SwiftScript" )
 ```

-This shows how to use a pod dependancy, by putting it's pod spec in
-a comment after the import statement.
-Type the name of the file on the command line with a "-edit" argument.
+Execute the file with a `-edit` argument and
-This should convert the script into a “.scriptproj” Xcode project and open it
+this should convert the script into a `.scriptproj` Xcode project in the same directory
-for so you can start creating.
+and open it in Xcode so you can start creating.
 Your script will appear in the project as
-"main.swift" and will also be available at it's original location via a
+`main.swift` and will also be available at it's original location via a
-symbolic link so you can continue to use it from the command line.
+symbolic link to continue to callable from the command line.

+This script shows how to use a Cocoapods dependency.
+By putting it's pod spec
+in a comment after the import statement the pod will be automatically
+downloaded when the script is run and installed
+into ~/Library/SwiftScripts/Frameworks.
+As this directory is in the
+framework search path for all script projects auto-completion in the
+Xcode Editor will work.
+Use `!pod` to force a pod to reinstall at a later time.

 You must have $HOME/bin in your UNIX $PATH for /usr/bin/env to work and for
 external dependencies install CocoaPods and the handy "Rome" plugin.